pieceofGit/Annall_Lightweight_Blockchain/README.md

 -r: Sets the number of rounds.
 If not set, the writers run indefinitely.
 command:
 python src/main.py -myID <id> -r <number of rounds>
 The program executes the rounds when all the set writers are connected.
 The no. of writers can be changed in main.py with the NUM_WRITERS variable.
-To send POST and GET requests, you run the API/annallAPI.py or you can just run src/tests/testclient.py <port no.> without the API which connects and sends transactions directly to the blockchain.
+To send POST and GET requests, you run the ClientAPI/annallClientAPI.py or you can just run src/tests/testclient.py <port no.> without the ClientAPI which connects and sends transactions directly to the blockchain.

 ### Installing